SylvesterFPS/Teensy-4.0-XInput-Controller-aka-Space-Performance-V2-Controller/Readme.md

-# Teensy 4.0 XInput Controller aka "Space Performance V2 Controller"
+# Space Performance V2 Controller aka Teensy 4.0 Microcontroller with XInput
+<img width="3840" height="2160" alt="d3f8fa78-5b3f-4a2f-8f40-94e7eeca5fef" src="https://github.com/user-attachments/assets/39a82a05-bd86-43b4-8f9d-0500b84cd88f" />
 With the **Teensy 4.0 Microcontroller from PJRC and the Arduino XInput library  from dMadison**, you can build your own Xbox-like controller.
-<img width="3840" height="2160" alt="d3f8fa78-5b3f-4a2f-8f40-94e7eeca5fef" src="https://github.com/user-attachments/assets/39a82a05-bd86-43b4-8f9d-0500b84cd88f" />

 # Setup
 **Important Links:**